 Communities Minister Shahid Malik today (Wednesday, 17 June) called on all local councils to get it right first time to ensure the public receive the modern service they expect.

-independent review - Getting it right, and righting the wrongs - set up to look at how public services can keep up with the standard of customer service offered by the best.
+Mr Malik was speaking at Kettering Borough Council where he was presented with the findings of an independent review - Getting it right, and righting the wrongs - set up to look at how public services can keep up with the standard of customer service offered by the best.
 The team drew on experts from the public, private and third sectors, including Tesco, Consumer Focus and local government.

 While many councils are already working hard to support their communities the challenge the review points out is to raise standards everywhere.
 The Government wants councils to therefore look again at how they deal with the public to ensure they have confidence in their local services.